zeroc-ice/ice/vsplugin/README.txt

-This archive contains the source code for the Ice Visual Studio Extension.

 For installation instructions, please refer to the INSTALL.txt file.

 If you would like to install the Ice Visual Studio Extension without